 You’ll definitely need these if you drive in cold or snowy areas.
 Keep your hood, steps, and other areas clear with a snow brush — preferably a long one.
 Use the scraper to remove ice and frost much faster than your tractor’s defroster can.

-Besides your small sledgehammer for checking tire pressures and other small jobs, have a larger hammer for when you need some extra “oomph” or to get something unstuck.
+Besides your small sledgehammer for checking tire pressures and other small jobs, carry a larger hammer when you need some extra “oomph” or to get something unstuck.

 41. First aid kit

-It’s important to pack a basic first-aid kit, just in case.
-Have antibiotic cream, bandages, Band-Aids, pain killers like Tylenol or Ibuprofen, and other common first aid needs.
-Keep it stocked.
-You can pick most of these up anywhere and refill them as you use them.
+It’s essential to pack a basic first-aid kit, just in case.
+Include antibiotic cream, bandages, Band-Aids, pain killers like Tylenol or Ibuprofen, and other everyday first aid needs.
+Always keep it stocked.
+You can pick most of these up at gas stations, grocery stores, or pharmacies and refill them as you use them.